The 21 Point Checklist for Launching and Marketing your Website in 2019

 What is your buyer persona?
 The imaginary person who will purchase your goods or services.

-A great exercise to start things off is to identify who your buyer is.
-Give them a name, age, and background to help you focus in on what your customers’ wants and needs are.
+A great exercise to start things off is to identify who your buyer is to give them an identity.
+Their name, age, and background to help you focus in on what your customers’ wants and needs are.

 Focus is key, the goal is to identify who your customers are.